The Books that Influence My Writing Life

 The literary world seems to be reconsidering DFW’s work.
 I guess that’s to be expected.
 The culture changes.
 We see artists not within the context of their world, but within the context of ours.
 We’re internal people.
 Our eyes see out; we are at the center of our universe.

 But DFW’s essay “Consider the Lobster” was such a brilliant piece of writing, both conceptually and actually, that I’ve never been able to shake it.
-19 That piece was my DFW gateway drug.
+The writing students who became part of my core group can attest that I would make them read it and discuss its style ad nauseam.
+That piece was my DFW gateway drug.
 From there, I read everything he wrote (save for Infinite Jest, which I’m still trying to finish—much like the rest of the planet).

 I came to him years after I’d read Thompson, which was good.
-Where Thompson’s brilliance destroyed me, DFW’s brilliance convinced me that voice trumped structure.20
+Where Thompson’s brilliance destroyed me, DFW’s brilliance convinced me that voice trumped structure.
+I don’t mean to say that his work was unstructured.
+I mean that he joyously played with traditional conventions.

 His writing resonated with me—those footnotes—because it felt so true to my existence.
 He had a story to tell, one that bobbed and weaved through a linear-ish narrative, but he also had asides that couched his story in context.
-He played with the idea of what it meant to tell a story and while I don’t know this to be true I think he did that because he inherently understood that the story he was telling was not the story in that narrative.21
+He played with the idea of what it meant to tell a story, and while I don’t know this to be true, I think he did that because he inherently understood that the story he was telling was not the story in that narrative.
+That sentence takes a moment to understand, I think.

 And that idea—that his story was not the story—was really powerful to me.
 That idea meant that the story people told about Appalachia wasn’t my story.